benbroks/personal_website/posts/how-to-bike-across-the-country/how-to-bike-across-the-country.md

 - Michael for joining the first 90 miles of the ride
 - My dad, for joining me all the way through Virginia.

 P.S.
-If you want to follow every step of the route via Google Street View, check out [this companion site](https://map.brooks.team).
+If you want to follow every step of the route via Google Street View, check out [the companion site](https://map.brooks.team).
 P.P.S.
 Check out [all 51 Strava posts](https://brooks.team/biking/strava) that comprised this journey.

 [image1]: </images/biking/before_and_after.png>